shravangajula/DP-900-CertificationUpdates/daily_updates.md

 - Explained core principles of analytical data modeling.
 - Identified common types of data visualization and their uses.
 - Created an interactive report using Power BI Desktop.

+**May 20, 2024**
+- Reviewed 80 Azure Data Engineer Associate certification questions from a YouTube video.
+- Took a practice exam from the Microsoft official page.